drbergman/PhysiPKPD/README.md

 If other aspects of the model cause `C` to deviate from the base apoptosis rate of `CD`, then PhysiPKPD honors these.
 If, for example the current apoptosis rate of `C` is not `1E-5` but instead `1E-6` perhaps because it is in a quiescent niche, then PhysiPKPD will update its apoptosis rate to $12,500 \cdot 10^{-6} = 0.0125\ \text{min}^{-1}$. -->

-### Miscellaneous parameters
+### Precomputation
-The following are user parameters that provide some control over how the dynamics are solved.
 Currently, all (non-SBML) PK and PD models implemented in PhysiPKPD are readily solved using analytic techniques.
 By informal observation, the analytic methods are not slower than numerical methods.
-If anything the analtyic methods are faster.
+If anything, the analtyic methods are faster.
 Therefore, all simulations use analytic solutions.

 To maximize the efficiency of these analytic solutions, many terms are pre-computed ahead of time.